 Prorated Time Frames

-When a customer has spent time in a training at a proprietary institution before VR sponsorship, the VR counselor must consider the credit already earned that apply to the current curriculum and adjust the required timeframes for completion of the approved program.
-The required timeframes for completion are then based full time enrolment.
+When a customer has spent time in a training at a proprietary institution before VR sponsorship, the VR counselor must consider the credits already earned that apply to the current curriculum and adjust the required timeframes for completion of the approved program.
+The required timeframes for completion are then based on full-time enrollment, unless the full-time enrollment requirement is justified in a case note and approved.
 The VR counselor documents the justification for the prorated time frame in a case note in ReHabWorks (RHW) and includes the agreed-upon time frame in the customer's IPE or IPE amendment.

 C-412: Maximum Payment for Training at a Proprietary Institution